 “I can do it.”.

-At The Florida Baseball Ranch®, we challenge our students to reach beyond their current comfort zone on a daily basis, and the results have been amazing.
+At The Florida Baseball ARMory, we challenge our students to reach beyond their current comfort zone on a daily basis, and the results have been amazing.
 Over 265 guys over have eclipsed the 90 mph fastball threshold.
-Hundreds of Ranch Guys have signed college scholarships, saving their families millions.
-In the last two MLB drafts, Ranch Guys have signed over $12.1 million in signing bonuses.
+Hundreds of ARMory Guys have signed college scholarships, saving their families millions.
+In the last two MLB drafts, ARMory Guys have signed over $12.1 million in signing bonuses.
 The only thing all of those guys had in common was an unyielding work ethic and the willingness be uncommon.
 They were all inspired to believe in themselves and say, “I can do it.”